Suprajna/Suprajna/README.md

 ### Hi, I am Suprajna 👋

-- 🔭 I’m currently working on Frontend and Backend
-- 🌱 I’m currently learning MERN Stack
-- 💬 Ask me about React, JavaScript,HTML,CSS,Data Structure and Algorithms
-- 📫 How to reach me: suprajnaks@gmail.com
+🔹 Passionate about building secure and scalable web applications 🔹 Skilled in .NET, full-stack development, and secure coding practices 🔹 Always eager to learn, collaborate, and contribute to exciting projects 📫 How to reach me: suprajnaks@gmail.com